Skip to main content

 Emmett’s legacy is more secure than ever.
 In 2022, there were three milestones: the release of a wonderful film - simply called Till - about Emmett and Mamie.
 And there was the passage and signing of the Emmett Till Anti-Lynching Act, and President Biden named three historic sites as protected memorials: the Roberts Temple Church, where Emmett’s body had been displayed (now the Emmett Till and Mamie Till-Mobley and Roberts Temple National Monument); Graball Landing, where his corpse was discovered; and the Tallahatchie County Second District Courthouse, the setting of the trial.

-The Emmett Till story is an example of how history changes, depending on the narrators, how perception can become reality, and how only through an honest appraisal of the evidence can we piece together what truly happened.
+The Emmett Till story is an example of how history changes, depending on the narrators, and how perception can become reality, and only through an honest appraisal of the evidence can we piece together what truly happened.

 What were places of pain, of desperate attempts to thwart justice and rewrite history, will now forever stand as testaments to the resilience of a mother who demanded justice for her son and who helped the nation leap forward in its long search for redemption.